About the Alumni Council

 Cassandra is a Chartered Accountant, and holds a Master of Management (Accounting) and Bachelor of Commerce (Economics & Finance) from the University of Melbourne.

 Clement Peng, Member

 Clement was born and raised in China and moved to Australia during his teenage years.
 Whilst having a deep understanding of Chinese culture, Clement spent the most crucial years of his personal and professional life in Australia.
 He attended high school in Melbourne, and completed a Bachelor of Commerce degree majoring in Actuarial Studies at the University of Melbourne.
 Similar to most international students, Clement worked in several non-actuarial related jobs while awaiting his permanent resident visa.
 He later joined the Australian Prudential Regulation Authority (APRA) as part of the graduate program in 2010.
-Whilst working at APRA, he has been involved in the general insurance, life insurance and private health insurance sectors, and is currently working in frontline supervision looking after foreign bank branches.
-This role involves financial analysis, risk management framework assessment, engagement with senior banking executives relating to strategy and risk governance, and liaising with domestic and international regulators.
+Whilst working at APRA, he has been involved in the general insurance, life insurance, private health insurance and banking sectors, conducting financial analysis, risk management framework assessment, engagement with senior executives relating to strategy and risk governance, as well as liaising with domestic and international regulators.
+After ten years with the regulator, Clement decided to moved into the Banking industry and work in the regulatory compliance area.
 In his spare time, Clement has always been passionate about giving back to society and University.
 He was elected as a Committee member of the University Alumni Association – Sydney Branch in 2015 and joined the Faculty's Mentoring program to provide assistance and career guidance to fellow students.
 He has also been actively involved in a number of non-profit associations promoting Australia-China connections and participated in the Australia-China Youth Dialogue in 2018.